 - Joint Doctor of Medicine and Doctor of Philosophy

 Students in the doctoral program in Cancer Cell Biology receive comprehensive in-depth training in modern areas of cancer biology, with a strong emphasis on cellular and molecular aspects of cancer origin, progression and treatment and a focus on cancer types and issues relevant to international, national and West Virginia populations.
 The program is designed to produce scholarly researchers with aptitude in public speaking, community service, clinical engagement, and critical thinking.
 Completion of the Ph.D. degree is realized when the student successfully presents the research results to faculty of the graduate dissertation committee and program, and publishes original peer-reviewed research as the primary author.
 Typically, five years are required to realize this goal.

 Research interests include biochemical, molecular, and cellular basis of cancer origin and progression.
 Current research areas include the following:

-- Tumor Microenvironment: Tumor cell resistance to anoikis, effects of chemotherapy on the bone marrow microenvironment, stem cell regulation, leukemia/stromal interactions, effects of the extracellular matrix on angiogenesis and tumor cell invasion.
+- Tumor Microenvironment: Tumor cell resistance to anoikis, effects of microenvironment on dormancy, stem cell regulation, leukemia/stromal interactions.

-- Mechanisms of Metastasis: Role of proteases in cell motility, regulation of the actin cytoskeleton in invadopodia formation and migration, signaling pathways in invasion and metastasis, imaging of metastasis in animal models.
+- Mechanisms of Metastasis: Role of proteases in cell motility, signaling pathways in invasion and metastasis, imaging of metastasis in animal models.

 - Genetic Regulation of Cancer: Tumor suppressor genes and transcriptional regulation, post-translational modifications in transcriptional regulation, miRNA regulatory pathways in progression, epigenetics, HPV-driven cancers.

-- Heavy Metals and Cancer: Effects of heavy metals on signal transduction pathways governing angiogenesis and tumor cell motility.
+- Nanotechnology and Cancer: Effects of nanoparticles on signal transduction pathways governing cancer growth and progression.

-- Signal Transduction in Cancer: Receptor tyrosine kinase signaling in cancer growth and metastasis, non-receptor tyrosine kinases in cell adhesion and proliferation, ROS in tumor progression, lipid kinase signaling in angiogenesis.
+- Signal Transduction in Cancer: Receptor tyrosine kinase signaling in cancer growth and metastasis, non-receptor tyrosine kinases in cell adhesion and proliferation, ROS in tumor progression.

 - Cancer Bioinformatics: Biomarker classification in cancer, predictive models of carcinogenesis, secondary analysis of existing databases.